 Lessons are based on individual student need and may range from one-on-one tutoring to group instruction.

 Services offered include:

-- Adult Basic Education Classes: Reading, writing, and computing mathematically for learners functioning at or below the 8.9 grade equivalency.
+- Adult Basic Education Classes: Reading, writing, and mathematical skills for learners functioning at or below the 8.9 grade equivalency.

 - Transition Programs: Instruction specifically designed to prepare adult learners to enter postsecondary education, higher education, training programs, and/or to improve their employability.

-- GED Preparation Classes: Reading, writing, computing mathematically, social studies, science, literature, and the arts for learners functioning at the 9.0 –12.9 grade equivalency to prepare them to earn the State of Alabama High School Equivalency Diploma.
+- GED Preparation Classes: Reading, writing, mathematical skills, social studies, science, literature, and the arts for learners functioning at the 9.0 –12.9 grade equivalency to prepare them to earn the State of Alabama High School Equivalency Diploma.

-- College Preparatory Classes: Remedial instruction in the areas of reading, writing, and computing mathematically that is designed to prepare learners who are high school graduates, but performing below the 12.9 grade equivalency.
+- College Preparatory Classes: Remedial instruction in the areas of reading, writing, and mathematical skills that is designed to prepare learners who are high school graduates, but performing below the 12.9 grade equivalency.

 - Workplace Education: Workplace education programs shall provide the opportunity to build the capacity for the teaching of literacy skills in the technologically sophisticated workplace.

 - English Literacy/Civics Education Classes: Classes providing integrated English literacy and civics education services to immigrants and other limited-English proficient populations so that they may effectively participate in the education, work, and civic opportunities of this country.